opxyc/js.react.l.hooks/README.md

 | Related state transitions? | No | Yes |
 | Business Logic | No business logic | Complex business logic |
 | Local vs global | Local | Global |

+#### useCallback
+- useCallback is a hook that will return a memorized version of the callback function that only changes if one of the dependancies has changed
+- it is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders